-The DfE and Public Health England and the sector are working on what coronavirus (COVID-19) secure residential visits will look like at step 3, and further advice will be provided.
-International visits The Global Travel Taskforce has been commissioned to set out how to facilitate a return to international travel as soon as possible while managing the risk from imported variants of concern.
-It is due to report on 12 April 2021.
-This advice will be updated following the publication of the report.
+Transitional, taster and open days We will complete thorough risk assessments before running transitional, taster and open days to ensure that they are run in line with your system of controls and align with the advice contained within this guidance and the roadmap out of lockdown.
 Physical Activity and PE We have the flexibility to decide how physical education, sport and physical activity will be provided while following the measures in our system of controls.
 Pupils should be kept in consistent groups, sports equipment thoroughly cleaned between each use by different individual groups.
 We can hold PE lessons indoors, including those that involve activities related to team sports, for example practising specific techniques, within our own system of controls.
 For sport provision, outdoor sports should be prioritised where possible, and large indoor spaces used where it is not, maximising natural ventilation flows (through opening windows and doors or using air conditioning systems wherever possible), distancing between pupils, and paying scrupulous attention to cleaning and hygiene.
 This is particularly important in a sport setting because of the way in which people breathe during exercise.
 External facilities can also be used in line with government guidance for the use of, and travel to and from, those facilities.